tinayiluo0322/ad-dfc-signatures/README.md

-# Topological and geometric signatures of brain network dynamics in Alzheimer’s disease
+# Topological and geometric signatures of brain network dynamics in Alzheimer’s disease (Alzheimer's & Dementia Journal)

 This repository contains the code accompanying the paper:

 ***Topological and geometric signatures of brain network dynamics in Alzheimer’s disease***

+🔗 Read the full open‐access paper here: https://doi.org/10.1002/alz.70545

 ## Overview